Why wind energy?

-Depending on who purchases the power, the buyer may maintain the facility, but more likely, Apex Clean Energy will take on the long-term operation of the wind project.
-The operations and maintenance would be performed by a handful of local employees as well as the staff at our remote operations control center in Charlottesville, Virginia.
+Apex Clean Energy hopes to take on the long-term operation of the wind project, but that will be determined in the financing stage of the project.
+The operations and maintenance would be performed by a handful of local employees as well as the staff at a remote operations control center.

 What about decommissioning?

 Under the requirements of Botetourt County’s Wind Energy Ordinance, any wind project developer must provide financial security to cover decommissioning costs for the project.
 This security ensures that funds are always available to remove the wind farm in the event of a worst-case scenario.

 Questions about Health, Safety, and the Environment